Ancient City Seals: Kengir League – Early Dynastic I period

-It has been proposed that there was a Early Dynastic I period Kengir League (Kengir is proposed for an ancient term for Nippur) of cities centered around Nippur which encompassed a joint trading system with an underlying religious basis (centered on the chief god Enlil), similar in nature to the later bala taxation system.
+It has been proposed that there was an Early Dynastic I period Kengir League (Kengir is proposed for an ancient term for Nippur) of cities centered around Nippur which encompassed a joint trading system with an underlying religious basis (centered on the chief god Enlil), similar in nature to the later bala taxation system.
 Uruk has also been proposed as the central city as has Ur (due to the majority of the seals being found there) centered on the god Nanna.
 Also referred to as a City League and a Hexapolis.
 While the concept has received support there is debate about how closely and in what way the cities were bound.
 Also referred to as the City League.
 The initial basis for positing a league of cities was a group of clay sealings, mostly from doors but including a few from containers, found at ancient Ur in the 1920s.
 Thirteen seals were found at Shuruppak.
 A single exemplar, a door sealing, was found at Konar Sandal South.
 They date to the Early Dynastic I period (c.
 2900–2700 BC).
 Each seal was inscribed with a list of major Sumerian cites.
 Cities on the seals include the cities Ur, Eridu, Larsa, Uruk, Adab, Nippur, Kesh, and the unidentified cities Ur_{2} (possibly Der), UB, and Edinnu.
 A similar sealing was found at that time at Uruk.
 The seals of the cities were combined with the pictograph for pedestal and the sign for the patron god of that city including "B(èš)-utu (sanctuary of (the sun god) Utu/Shamash) for the city of Larsa, AB(èš)-ùri (sanctuary of (the moon god) Nanna) for Ur and AB(èš)-mùš(sanctuary of (the goddess) Ishtar) for Zabalam".
 Similar to those from the earlier Uruk III period, lexical lists from the Early Dynastic IIIa period, found at Shuruppak, Ebla, and Abu Salabikh, contain city lists in the same format as the ED I city seals.
 The list from Abu Salabikh reads "Uruk, Adab, Nippur, Lagash, Shurappak, Gissa" and is broken after that.
 The Elba tablet reads "Uruk, Adab, Nippur, Lagash, Shurappak, Gissa, Elam, Dilmun ... a number of yet identified cites".
 This order is echoed in the list order of militia-men, "gurus of Kengi (ki.en-gi)".